CoLM-org/Mini-Conf/CoC.md

 of access codes) with no refund, barring from participation in future conferences or their organization, reporting the incident to the offender's local institution or funding agencies, or reporting the incident to local law enforcement.
-A response of \"just joking\" will not be accepted; behavior can be harassing without an intent to offend.
+A response of "just joking" will not be accepted; behavior can be harassing without an intent to offend.
 If action is taken, an appeals process will be made available.

 #### **Reporting**

-If you have concerns related to your inclusion at that conference, or observe someone else\'s difficulties, or have any other concerns related to inclusion, please email the COLM PCs .
+If you have concerns related to your inclusion at that conference, or observe someone else's difficulties, or have any other concerns related to inclusion, please email the COLM PCs .
 For online events and tools, there are options to directly report specific chat/text comments, in addition to the above reporting.
 Complaints and violations will be